Reading time: 4 minutes

 ---|---|

-*Vesting is the inclusion of all or part of your employer’s contributions in the benefit payment you receive if you terminate your employment before being eligible for a retirement benefit (e.g. before age 55).
-If the super fund rules require partial vesting, only some of the employer’s contributions are added to your benefit if you leave.
-Generally, this only occurs in older government super funds for long-term public servants.
+*Vesting is the inclusion of all or part of your employer’s contributions in the benefit payment you receive if you terminate your employment before being eligible to receive a retirement benefit (e.g. before age 55).
+If your DB super fund’s rules provide partial vesting, only some of your employer’s contributions are added to your benefit if you leave.
+Generally, this only occurs in the older, closed government super funds for long-term public servants.

 Defined benefit fund members: Know the rules

-If you decided to take your benefits out of a defined benefit super fund, or want to consolidate them with another super fund account (including an SMSF), check the rules of your super fund carefully, as you may lose valuable benefits such as generous, low-cost insurance cover and extra contributions from your employer.
+If you decided to take your benefits out of a defined benefit super fund, or want to consolidate them with another super fund account (including an SMSF), check the rules of your super fund carefully.
+Leaving your defined benefit fund may result in the loss of valuable benefits, such as generous, low-cost insurance cover and extra contributions from your employer.

-If you are a member of a small number of defined benefit super funds, or you receive a defined benefit pension over a certain annual limit ($100,000 in 2018/2019), however, you may be required to pay tax on part of your super pension.
+If you are a member of a small number of defined benefit super funds (untaxed defined benefit schemes or constitutionally protected funds), or you receive a defined benefit pension over the annual Defined Benefit Income Cap ($106,250 in 2021–22), you may be required to pay tax on part of your super pension.